hermesloom/ultimatecollaboration/content/index.md

 # Intention

 Ultimate Collaboration is a **digital encyclopedia**, a kind of "Synergypedia", a collection of links which, in their totality, can offer a less compartmentalized view on movements, communities, ideas and theories which all go along with the abstract societal vision we're having, which, as a working title, I call **"the regenerative societal transformation towards holistic well-being"** (super catchy, I know) or shorter **"holistic regenerative transformation"**.
-Inspired by the [Encyclopédie](https://en.wikipedia.org/wiki/Encyclop%C3%A9die), the "Wikipedia of the Enlightenment" which, back in its days, allowed interdisciplinary research like never before, Ultimate Collaboration aims to collect, but most importantly **interconnect** the communities which all work on their piece towards our shared vision of a flourishing world.
+Inspired by the [Encyclopédie](https://en.wikipedia.org/wiki/Encyclop%C3%A9die), the "Wikipedia of the Enlightenment" which, back in its days, allowed interdisciplinary research like never before, but also counterculture projects like the [Whole Earth Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog), Ultimate Collaboration aims to collect, but most importantly **interconnect** the communities which all work on their piece towards our shared vision of a flourishing world.
 And instead of publishing books, we do this in the digital and leverage all the magical technological capabilities this new medium gives us.

 Ultimate Collaboration is a **call to work on overcoming differences**.
 All of what's listed here might be slightly different from each other, some maybe a bit more decentralized, some a bit less, some very generalist, some very specialist, some more technical, some more nature-focused, some with a more formalized approach, some with a more intuitive approach, some more pragmatic, some more idealistic.
 But _somehow_, we all want the same.
 Never forget this: We are not working against each other.
 Additionally, note that I don't endorse _all_ the ideas and organizations listed here.
 But it should become pretty clear from the context which ones make sense, which ones just give a certain new perspective and which ones are counterexamples.